jimbon25/WIFI-TOOLKIT/README.md

 WIFI-TOOLKIT is a comprehensive, menu-driven utility designed for Wi-Fi penetration testing.
 It simplifies complex network attacks and provides a user-friendly interface for performing network scanning, DoS attacks, handshake captures, and more.

 ## Key Features

+**Note:** Many features of this toolkit, especially those related to scanning and attacking Wi-Fi networks, require a compatible wireless adapter that supports **monitor mode**.

 *   **Wireless Interface Detection & Selection:** Automatically detects interfaces supporting monitor mode.
 *   **MAC Address Spoofing:** Change your MAC address for anonymity.
 *   **Monitor Mode Activation:** Easily switch your card to monitor mode.